A3h1nt/Grawler/README.md

 # Grawler - v1.0

-Grawler is the best tools ever made for automating google dorks it's a tool written in PHP which comes with a web interface that automates the task of using google dorks, scrapes the results, and stores them in a file, version 1.0 is the more powerful than ever supporting multiple proxies. ( Read in functions )
+Grawler is the best tools ever made for automating google dorks it's a tool written in PHP which comes with a web interface that automates the task of using google dorks, scrapes the results, and stores them in a file, version 1.0 is the more powerful than ever supporting multiple proxies. ( Read in features )

 ## Table of contents
 * [General info](#general-info)